bkbilly/lnxlink/README.md

  - **Easily expanded:** Any new module is automatically imported and custom modules can be added.

 # Get started

-The documentation with the installation instructions and all the information that you might need has been moved [here](https://bkbilly.gitbook.io/lnxlink).
+Read more about this project and the installation instructions [here](https://bkbilly.gitbook.io/lnxlink).